Matheusfbio/coodesh-mobile-challenge/README.md

 ### Atenção importante

-O firebaseConfig.js vai ficar disponivel ate o resultado final do teste
+Configurações do firebase so vai ficar disponivel ate 5 dias a partir de 17/02/25 - 21/05/2025 ate as 23:59

 ### Descrição